ValdemarGr/catch-effect/README.md

 Nested `Catch`, `Raise` and `Handle` instances are well behaved when nested and can raise errors on their completely isolated error channels.

-`Handle`'s API can also facilitate parallel gathering of errors.
+`Handle`'s API can also facilitate parallel gathering of errors, like `EitherT`'s `Parallel` instance.
 ```scala
 trait CreateUserError
 case object InvalidEmail extends CreateUserError